Great Steak Recipes

-Great steak recipes will come from finding the perfect cut of meat and then learning how to properly cook this meat.
+Great steak recipes will come from finding the perfect cut of meat and then learning how to properly cook that meat.

-And learning how to cook a steak to the desired temperature or "doneness" is also very important - especially when cooking a rare steak.
+Learning how to cook a steak with a desired temperature or "doneness" is also very important - especially when cooking a rare steak.

-However, once you learn a few essential tips - you will be on your way to cooking the perfect steak for you and your loved ones.
+Once you learn a few essential techniques, you will be on your way to cooking the perfect steak for you and your loved ones.

 The different cuts of meat that make great steak recipes mainly come from three specific sections of a cow or animal.

-The three most important sections are the rib (where Prime Rib comes from), short loin, and sirloin sections.
+three most important sections are the Rib (where Prime Rib comes from), Short Loin, and Sirloin.

-The tenderest cut of beef is the Tenderloin which is also known as Filet Mignon or Chateaubriand.
+tenderest cut of meat is the Tenderloin which is more commonly known as Filet Mignon or Chateaubriand.

 Cooking times will vary with the thickness of your steak and the amount of heat in your pan.